Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 ### Generate an image caption for an image URL

-This example is similar to the above, expect it calls the `AnalyzeFromUrl` method and provides a [publicly accessible image URL](https://aka.ms/azai/vision/image-analysis-sample.jpg) instead of a file name.
+This example is similar to the above, expect it calls the `Analyze` method and provides a [publicly accessible image URL](https://aka.ms/azai/vision/image-analysis-sample.jpg) instead of a file name.

 ```C# Snippet:ImageAnalysisGenerateCaptionFromUrl
 // Get a caption for the image.
 This will be a synchronously (blocking) call.